Our Kindergarten Program

-Students participate in a wide variety of integrated activities that encompass rocks and minerals, matter, recycling and ecosystems.
-These lessons encourage curiosity, exploration and problem solving in order to gain an understanding of the world around them.
+The students participate in a wide variety of integrated activities that encompass the five senses, plants, animals, and the weather.
+These lessons encourage curiosity, exploration, and problem solving in order to gain an understanding of the world around them.